RanbirSinghLive/homeboard/prd.md

 - Real-time transit departures (STM buses / Métro)
 - BIXI bike availability
-- Local weather (including air quality)
+- Local weather (including air quality and sunrise/sunset)
-- Sunrise/sunset time

 The board is a **lightweight client-side web app** powered by a **simple backend** that fetches data from public real-time feeds.